Traditional spice box from a Chettiar kitchen

 originally a *small* wedding gift from a father to his daughter on her

-wedding day.
 Not so small.
 It is now a restored heritage hotel

 with 15 sprawling bedrooms and 3 restaurants.
 Open central courtyards